gagandeep/Web-Architecture-Evolution/Chapter0.md.md

  5. Speech
  6. [Modern humans](https://en.wikipedia.org/wiki/Behavioral_modernity)

-Ofcourse, Era of Computers or Computing is only fraction of Modern humans.
+We now don't consider Fire, cooking, clothes, speech, etc as a major achievement.
+Since that become core of humans.
+Now, we are concentrating more on Intelligence, where computers are part of eco-system.Of course, the Era of Computers or Computing is the only fraction of Modern humans.
 However, we now have more documentation to look at things closely and learn fast.
-If Modern humans Era is era of Intelligence building than we are into later stages of that Era and now evolving to create Intelligence
+If Modern humans Era is an era of Intelligence building than we are into later stages of that Era and now evolving to create Intelligence in machines.
-The different Era
+The different Eras/Stages of Computing gave us somethings.
+Let look at that in more details.
 <!--stackedit_data:
 eyJwcm9wZXJ0aWVzIjoiZXh0ZW5zaW9uczpcbiAgcHJlc2V0Oi
-BnZm1cbiIsImhpc3RvcnkiOlstMTIzODgwMTgxMywxNDg4MDE3
+BnZm1cbiIsImhpc3RvcnkiOlstOTY3NjMzMjM1LC0xMjM4ODAx
-NjA1LC0yMTI3OTc4MzAyLDc0MTYwMzI4MiwtNjI2OTgyMTNdfQ
+ODEzLDE0ODgwMTc2MDUsLTIxMjc5NzgzMDIsNzQxNjAzMjgyLC
-==
+02MjY5ODIxM119
 -->